vasilakisfil/Introspected-REST/README.md

 Another example is the detached evolvability of each MicroType's metadata, given that the MicroType's semantics allow such thing.

 #### 9.3.4.
 Automatic documentation generation
-Possibly the API should provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
+Possibly the API will provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
-It should be noted that this information shouldn't be needed for a client to parse and understand the API responses, and even for humans such information should weight very little compared to the rest metadata.
+It should be noted that this information must not be needed for a client to parse and understand the API responses, and even for humans such information should weight very little compared to the rest metadata.

 In the same way, the API should automate the generation of the documentation using all metadata for a resource.